 Amerispan (www.amerispan.com/volunteer_intern) Volunteer and internship programs in Argentina, Bolivia, Brazil, Chile, Ecuador and Peru.

-Cross Cultural Solutions (www.crossculturalsolutions.org) Volunteer programs with an emphasis on cultural and human interaction in Brazil and Peru.
+Cross Cultural Solutions (www.crossculturalsolutions.org) Volunteer programs with an emphasis on cultural and human interaction in Peru.

 Go Abroad (www.goabroad.com) Extensive listings of volunteer and study-abroad opportunities.

 Idealist.org (www.idealist.org) Action Without Borders' searchable database of thousands of volunteer positions throughout the world.
 Excellent resource.

 Rainforest Concern (www.rainforestconcern.org) British nonprofit offering affordable volunteer positions in forest environments in several South American countries.
 Volunteers pay a weekly fee.

 Transitions Abroad (www.transitionsabroad.com) Useful portal for both paid and volunteer work.

 UN Volunteers (www.unv.org) The lofty international organization offers volunteer opportunities for peace and development projects across the globe.